Rxfa/sk8flowth3dev/Log.md

 **Today's Progress**: working on tkinter and how to use it with current projects ( if applicable).

 **Thoughts**: This was a task.
 The challenge was pacing and working piece by piece.
 It is easy to get excited and amazed with features.
 Without a use case i find myself just mixing up functions for fun so lately the "use case" is learning.

+### R1D52

+**Today's Progress**: I have used tkiner for some things and it will be back once i finish some threding and Queue concepts in newER.
+I have some things in the fun stuff folder that are interesting to say the least.
+I hosted some of the POCs on my linode server to test out the python scripts in thr venom folder.
+I have been busy with work and studying for the Sec/Pentest +.
+The projects i have bounce around as i need to tailor needs for pentesting ideas.
+The fuzzer was useful, port scanner, md5 cracker and learning to use impacket.

+**Thoughts**: I have tried to stay with doing something everyday.
+Its not so hard but i do need to balance out things.
+I dont want to burn out.... more projects coming.